UllaRisager/Learn-with-Locals/_drafts/what-i-learned-from-startupweekend-and-strikingly.md

 *Everyone.* Not just people with specific skills, but everyone.

-Susan then went on to tell me the story of three guys and how they applied to [YCombinator​](http://www.ycombinator.com/), got rejected and then applied again and became [YCombinator's](http://www.ycombinator.com/) first Chinese based startup raising $1,2 million in funding - not touching a single dime up until recently, because three months in they were already sustainable.&nbsp;
+Susan told me the story of three guys.
+How they applied to [YCombinator​](http://www.ycombinator.com/), got rejected and then applied again and became [YCombinator's](http://www.ycombinator.com/) first Chinese based startup raising $1,2 million in funding - not touching a single dime up until recently, because three months in they were already sustainable.&nbsp;

 Ok, no big deal, they’re probably not the only ones with a story like that.
 But what is strikingly awesome about this company is *how*&nbsp;they acquired their users.

-Susan told me about how she joined the company 2 years in, how the entire team of maybe 2 people besides the three co-founders had to move to China, because their visas ran out and they were not able to renew or get green cards.
+Susan told me about how she joined the company 2 years ago and how the entire team of maybe 2 people besides the three co-founders had to move to China, because their visas ran out and they were not able to renew or get green cards.

 She told me about how she, and one of the co-founders, would personally add people on Facebook and follow them on Instagram, people who were building sites with Strikingly and people who had questions or who didn’t finish their site for some reasons, they would immediately email these people and ask WHY they stopped and what they could do to improve the product.